bowmnath/cis-457-w22/activities/week-13-ethernet.md

    Where does this same problem come up in wireless networking?

-7. You speak Spanish must faster than English, but not as fluently, so you cannot understand Spanish if you are in a crowded room or speaking to someone who is very quiet.
+7. You speak Spanish much more quickly than English, but not as fluently, so you cannot understand Spanish if you are in a crowded room or speaking to someone who is very quiet.